covidatlas/li/readme.md

 ## Attribution

-Please cite this project if you use it in your visualization or reporting.
+Please cite this project if you use it in visualization, reporting, or any derivative works that benefit from it.

+## About the name

+This project's namesake, Li, was given [in honor and observance of Dr. Li Wenliang](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30382-2/fulltext).

+## Thank you

+COVID Atlas would also like to acknowledge the services provided by our [hosting partner AWS](https://aws.amazon.com/).